YIZHE12/Math_AI_pre/README.md

 ![](https://i2.wp.com/syncedreview.com/wp-content/uploads/2017/07/fig_4.png?resize=771%2C301&ssl=1)

-Note that the above Eq 19 is the cross entropy.
+From above, you can see that KL divergence = Entropy - Cross Entropy When the Entropy is constant, we only need to minimize the cross entropy in order to maxified the KL divergence.
+Why do we want a large KL divergence?
+When the difference is large, it is easier to seperate the two classes!

 KL divergence is not symmetric, meaning, D(P||Q) is not equal to D(Q||P).